AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-timesheet-not-generated.md

 ---
 title: "Timesheets: Timesheet is not generated"
-description: "Timesheets are not being generated despite timesheet profile settings.
+description: "Timesheets are not being generated despite timesheet profile settings."
-"
 hidefromtoc: yes
 ---